kscottz/turtlebot4_docker/README.md

 This workshop let's you choose your own adventure.
 You have two big decisions to make:

-* Build the container yourself -or- pull down the container from DockerHub.
+* Build the container yourself -or- pull down the container from Github.
-  * In a classroom setting we recommend pulling the container down from DockerHub.
+  * In a classroom setting we recommend pulling the container down from Github.
   * If you are at home we recommend you build the container yourself.
 It will allow you to build a ROS + Gazebo Docker container that fits your particular needs.
 * Write the code yourself from scratch -or- follow along from a finished repository.
   * We recommend you write the code yourself!
 It will give you experience with the ROS APIs and development process.
 You can always peek at the finished project for some help.